Spanish man trekking to World Cup reported missing in Iran - WHIZ News

 But Sánchez was undeterred and confident, the guide said.

-Sánchez, the guide added, planned to meet an Iranian family in the Kurdish town of Marivan — a scene of recent antigovernment protests.
-The family, delighted by Cogedor’s Instagram posts, had reached out and offered to host him.
+Sánchez, the guide added, planned to meet an Iranian family in the Kurdish town of Marivan — a scene of recent anti-government protests.
+The family, delighted by Sánchez’s Instagram posts, had offered to host him.

 “It’s been a long story,” his last message read.